The Housing Executive has a number of legal responsibilities surrounding homelessness. These include

 It’s in your interest to give the Housing Executive any evidence or paperwork that will help prove that you cannot keep living in your current home.
 This could be a letter from a doctor which explains how your mental or physical health would suffer if you continued living in this property.

-The Housing Executive should give you a decision within 33 days of receiving your completed application and any paperwork.
+The Housing Executive will try to make decision within 33 days of receiving your completed application and any paperwork.

 What will the Housing Executive do?